ipfabric/docs/docs/IP_Fabric_GUI/management/configuration.md

 ---
 description: Configuration management backs up the running configuration of managed network devices based on the defined trigger.
-Downloaded configuration is then...
 ---

 # Configuration

 ## Overview

 Configuration management can be found in **Management --> Configuration** and **backs up the running configuration** of managed network devices based on the defined trigger.
-Downloaded configuration is then available for viewing in full or sanitized formats, or for comparison. **Only changed configurations** are stored, and these report both the time of the last change and the time of the last configuration check for a change.
+The downloaded configuration is then available for viewing in full or sanitized formats or for comparison. **Only changed configurations** are stored, and these report both the time of the last change and the time of the last configuration check for a change.

-Configuration can be retrieved in `full` or `sanitized` forms.
-Sanitization removes all passwords and network identification information from the configuration to prevent sharing of sensitive information.
+Configurations can be retrieved in `full` or `sanitized` forms.
+Sanitization removes all passwords and network identification information from the configuration to prevent the sharing of sensitive information.

 ## Credential Requirements